Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Summary and Discussion

 Beyond equilibrium diagnostics, the imaginary-time framework enables a straightforward test for non-equilibrium: violations of detailed balance manifest as shifts in the ITCF minima that vary with scattering vector $k$.
-A multi-angle strategy therefore provides a robust, first-principles indicator of relaxation dynamics in pump–probe and isochoric-heating experiments \cite{VORBERGER2024129362,Bellenbaum_APL_2025}.
+A multi-angle strategy therefore provides a robust, first-principles indicator of relaxation dynamics in pump–probe and isochoric-heating experiments.
 This ability to detect departures from local thermal equilibrium (and their restoration) is a distinctive strength of the ITCF approach.

-Looking ahead, two approaches appear especially promising.
-First, standardizing SIF metrology and uncertainty quantification, together with automated convergence criteria for the truncated Laplace deconvolution will make ITCF-based analysis reliable across common ICF and XFEL platforms \cite{Gawne2024,Gawne_PRB_2024,gawne2025heartnewxraytracing}, while routine multi-angle collection will enable equilibrium checks and non-equilibrium studies in a single shot \cite{Bellenbaum_APL_2025}.
-Second, advances in analytic continuation (e.g., dual-form maximum entropy and kernel-representation methods) point toward reconstructing the full dynamic structure factor from high-quality ITCFs \cite{chuna2025dualformulationmaximumentropy,robles2025pylitreformulationimplementationanalytic}, combined with \emph{ab initio} benchmarks \cite{DornheimPRL2018,BoehmePRE2023,Bohme_PRL_2022}, opening a path to validate approximate DSFs.
+Looking ahead, two directions are especially promising: (i) standardizing SIF metrology and uncertainty propagation together with automated convergence criteria for the truncated Laplace inversion, and (ii) leveraging advances in analytic continuation to reconstruct the full dynamic structure factor from high-quality ITCFs, anchored by \emph{ab initio} benchmarks.

 In short, we gain stability, interpretability, and extensibility by shifting XRTS analysis to imaginary time.
 Temperature, normalization, static structure, and non-equilibrium indicators become immediately accessible so that we ultimately can uncover the complex many-body physics of WDM.